melisgl/journal/README.md

-    Return a [`STREAMLET`][7a2f] suitable for performing I/O on `JOURNAL`. `DIRECTION` (defaults to `:INPUT`) is one of `:INPUT`, `:OUTPUT`, `:IO` and it has the same purpose as the similarly named argument of [`CL:OPEN`][117a].
+    Return a [`STREAMLET`][7a2f] suitable for performing I/O on `JOURNAL`. `DIRECTION` (defaults to `:INPUT`) is one of `:INPUT`, `:OUTPUT`, `:IO`, and it has the same purpose as the similarly named argument of [`CL:OPEN`][117a].

 <a id="x-28JOURNAL-3ACLOSE-STREAMLET-20GENERIC-FUNCTION-29"></a>